 For the overall picture of Hida's iDMRG, we show a schematic procedure for $\ell=10$ in Fig. \ref{fig:Hida_idmrg}.

-Critical to this algorithm are preparing and growing to $\ell/2-1$ pairs of blocks $L^{(n)}_{2i-1}$ and $R^{(n)}_{2i}$ to provide a proper environment in each position-dependent DMRG calculation.
+Critical to this algorithm are preparing and growing $\ell/2-1$ pairs of blocks $L^{(n)}_{2i-1}$ and $R^{(n)}_{2i}$ to provide a suitable environment in each position-dependent DMRG calculation.
 Because of this careful treatment, this infinite-size algorithm can be effectively applied to analyze the ground states of random quantum 1D systems.

 Moreover, the process of expanding and block-spin transformations for each pair of $L^{(n)}_{2i-1}$ and $R^{(n)}_{2i}$ can be parallelized easily.
-One-to-one communications between nearest neighbor nodes are required for $R^{(n-1)}_{2(i+1)}$ in Eq.~(\ref{eq.ebr}), and the cost per node is constant irrespective of $\ell$.
-This property is suitable for message passing interface-parallel (MPI) programming.
+One-to-one communications between nearest-neighbor nodes are required for $R^{(n-1)}_{2(i+1)}$ in Eq.~(\ref{eq.ebr}), and the cost per node is constant irrespective of $\ell$.
+This property is suitable for message-passing interface-parallel (MPI) programming.